d4nbrn/To-do-List-Team-Project/WK5S2_DESIGN_CHECKLIST.md

 How will you store the collection of tasks?

 **Chosen Structure** (e.g., list of dictionaries, list of lists, list of tuples):
+List

 **Why did you choose this structure?**
+You can change the data stored unlike tuples

 **Example of your data structure with 2-3 sample tasks**:
 ```python